jaspector

 Monday–Thursday 9:00 am–5:00 pm; Friday 9:00 am–12:00 pm

-Typical inspection sequence: Required inspections: Foundation inspection (after excavation, before concrete), Framing inspection (after framing, before drywall), Final inspection (upon project completion).
+Typical sequence: Required inspections: Foundation inspection (after excavation, before concrete), Framing inspection (after framing, before drywall), Final inspection (upon project completion).
 Plumbing/Electrical/HVAC inspections through Idaho Division of Building Safety.

-Teton County Building Permit FAQ
+Source: Teton County Building Department ↗

-Do I need a building permit in unincorporated Teton County, ID?
+01 Do I need a building permit in unincorporated Teton County, ID?

 A building permit is required for all new construction, additions, alterations, demolitions, and structural changes within unincorporated Teton County.

-How much does a building permit cost in unincorporated Teton County, ID?
+02 How much does a building permit cost in unincorporated Teton County, ID?

+Building permit fees in unincorporated Teton County, ID are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based fees (by square footage category); example: 1,000 sq ft home approximately $1,239.39.

-How do I apply for a building permit in unincorporated Teton County, ID?
+03 How do I apply for a building permit in unincorporated Teton County, ID?

-1. Download the Residential Building Permit Application form and 1st Steps Residential Submittal Checklist from Teton County.
+To apply for a building permit in unincorporated Teton County, ID, follow these steps: 1.
+Download the Residential Building Permit Application form and 1st Steps Residential Submittal Checklist from Teton County.
 2. Prepare required documents: plot plan, floor plans, zoning compliance proof, and septic information (if applicable).
 3. Submit completed application and documents in person at the County Courthouse (Room 107) or by mail.
 4. County staff reviews completeness and routes for plan review.
 5. Applicant pays plan review fees and permit fees upon notification.
 6. Building permit is issued upon approval and fee payment.
 7. Applicant schedules required inspections (foundation, framing, final) via portal or phone.

-How long does it take to get a building permit in unincorporated Teton County, ID?
+04 How long does it take to get a building permit in unincorporated Teton County, ID?

-What work is exempt from building permits in unincorporated Teton County, ID?
+05 What work is exempt from building permits in unincorporated Teton County, ID?

-How do I schedule a building inspection in unincorporated Teton County, ID?
+06 How do I schedule a building inspection in unincorporated Teton County, ID?